What is Laser Metal Fusion?

 - Aerospace – construction of ultra-light hollow components

-- Repair – even complex components can be repaired
+- Repair – even a complex laser component can be repaired

 Although the process was initially devised towards the end of the twentieth century, it is still considered to be in its infancy as a manufacturing process, and new applications are emerging in several sectors.